 We use three motors/ generators, two that acts as electronic transmission and one that acts as assist motor/electronic brake.
 The power to the assist motor is limited to 250 W continuous output and 25 KPH speed limit, while the other motor output matches the pedal generator input thus acting as the human powered transmission.
 This motor works beyond 25 KPH.
 However, when you use the electronic brake that can be triggered manually, for example by pedalling backwards while going forward, or automatic, when reaching max downhill speed, both wheel motors brake the vehicle.

-The assistance to speed from the battery is limited to 25 KPH, as defined in EN15194.
+The assistance to speed from the battery is limited to 25 KPH.
 However, the pedal generator is not.
 So by continuing to pedal and thus supplying manmade pedal energy, speed may increase beyond assist speed depending on various factors like inclination, generator output, efficiency and rolling resistance.
 However, the max speed will be limited to 60 KPH for safety reasons.
 We store pedalling energy and braking energy using electric batteries.
 We do not use mechanical flywheel (s).

 Podbike velomobile uses series hybrid propulsion with no direct mechanical linkage between pedals and wheels.
 All energy transfer from the rider to the wheels is done via electric wires.
-The vehicle uses one 250W motor for electric assist, and one 250W motor for series hybrid propulsion, thus it is legal in all EU countries.
+The vehicle uses one 250W motor for electric assist, and one 250W motor for series hybrid propulsion.
 The charging time for the battery depends on the capacity, and which charger you use.
 The base model comes with the standard 2A charger and four 100 Wh battery modules.
 Those will charge a fully depleted system in around five hours, and from 20% to 80% SOC in about three hours.
 Then you can beef up the system with our fast 8A charger that accelerate charging by four, bringing 20% to 80% charge time down to approx. 45 minutes. .
 We will offer single 100 Wh battery modules that extend the battery capacity.
 Currently, we plan to provide space to fit up to 15 modules in total, with up to 300 km range.

 Battery is removable so that charging can be performed independent of vehicle.
 That is quite important for cyclist who ride in very cold weather or lack charging possibilities where the Podbike velomobile is parked.
 We continuously work on getting the best possible all-year battery suitable for our Podbike velomobile.